google/highway/README.md

     for (; i + N <= count; i += N) LoopBody<false>(d, 0);
     for (; i < count; ++i) LoopBody<false>(HWY_CAPPED(T, 1)(), 0);
     ```
-    Here, the template and second function arguments are again not needed.
+    The template parameter and second function arguments are again not needed.

     This avoids duplicating code, and is reasonable if `count` is large.
     Otherwise, multiple iterations may be slower than one `LoopBody` variant